databendlabs/databend-docs/docs/cn/sql-reference/10-sql-commands/50-administration-cmds/show-functions.md

 <FunctionDescription description="Introduced or updated: v1.2.190"/>

-Shows the list of supported functions currently, including builtin scalar/aggregate functions and user-defined functions.
+Shows the list of supported functions currently, including built-in scalar and aggregate and user-defined functions.

 ## Syntax